ChezyName/YouTubePlanner/README.md

 # Changelog
 [11/1/23] - Added The Full Support Of .PSD `Photoshop Files` As Thumbnails In The Grid Layout, Including Downloading and Uploading .PSD Files!

+# Upcomming Changes
+Future planning where you are able to set the date the video you plan would come out You can also see each video plans based on year